This post may contain affiliate links.

 - Add the garlic directly to the pot with the leftover bacon fat and cook, constantly stirring, until fragrant, about 30 seconds.

-- Add the cabbage to the pot and toss until fully coated in fat.
+- Place cabbage into the pot and toss until fully coated in fat.
 Season with salt and pepper, and stir to combine.

 - Add the vinegar, sugar, and water.
 Stir until evenly combined.